Reidenbach Old Order Mennonites

-Reidenbach Old Order Mennonites, also called Thirty-Fivers, comprise about 15 Old Order Mennonite churches, who emerged from a split of the Groffdale Old Order Mennonite Conference in 1942 and subsequent splits.
+Reidenbach Old Order Mennonites, also called Thirty-Fivers, comprise about 15 Old Order Mennonite churches, which emerged from a split of the Groffdale Old Order Mennonite Conference in 1942 and subsequent splits.
 The people who formed the Reidenbach Mennonites Church were more conservative than the members of the Groffdale Conference.
 The original name of the new church in 1946 was "Reidenbach Mennonite Church".

 History

 During World War II around the year 1942 there was a conflict among the Groffdale Conference Mennonites about the question if members of the Conference should send their male youth to government-run Civilian Public Service camps or if the young males should rather go to jail.
-Dozens of members refrained therefore from communion and many of them tried to join other likeminded groups.
-After some years 35 of these about 60 church members who opted against Civilian Public Service camps on May 30, 1946, formed a separate church and built a meetinghouse in 1947 close to Reidenbach, an unofficial place name in Earl Township, Lancaster County, Pennsylvania where there is a Reidenbach Road.
-Since then they became known as Thirty-Fivers, Fimfunddreissiger, Reidenbachers, Reidenbach Mennonites or after their many divisions got new names after leaders, influential members, patriarchs or bishops.
+Dozens of members refrained therefore from communion and many of them tried to join other like-minded groups.
+After some years, 35 of these about 60 church members who opted against Civilian Public Service camps on May 30, 1946, formed a separate church and built a meetinghouse in 1947 close to Reidenbach, an unofficial place name in Earl Township, Lancaster County, Pennsylvania, where there is a Reidenbach Road.
+Since then they became known as Thirty-Fivers, Fimfunddreissiger, Reidenbachers, Reidenbach Mennonites or after their many divisions obtained new names after leaders, influential members, patriarchs or bishops.
 The Thirty-Fivers naming still dominates and even is used by themselves.

 Their later history is characterized by a long series of splits, the major one being a division in 1977 about the use of bottled gas, which left the 158 members in two groups, one of 90 members, the John J. Martin group, who forbade bottled gas, and one of 68 members, the Amos Martin group, who allowed it.
 The John J. Martin group later saw several further splits.